oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     </copy>
     ```

-    In this example, Data Science Agent determines the most important features for predicting the likelihood of subscription by using XGBoost, and creates the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_TOP_XGB`.
+    In this example, Data Science Agent determines the most important features for predicting the likelihood of subscription by using the XGBoost algorithm, and creates the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_TOP_XGB`.

     > **Note:** Views and objects created by Data Science Agent have the prefix `DSAGENT$`.